Florida Motorcycle Laws

 Motorcycle Accident FAQs

-What should I do immediately after a motorcycle accident in Lakeland?
+What should I do after a motorcycle accident in Lakeland?

 Seek medical attention right away, even if you don’t feel injured.
 Call the police, gather evidence (photos, witness statements), and contact a motorcycle accident lawyer before speaking with insurance adjusters.